Professional Memberships:• American Society of Civil Engineers

 - Moisture Control Construction Checklist (MC3) Software, Associated General Contractors of America (AGC) Office of General Counsel, Washington, D.C.
 2007.

-Dr. Grosskopf currently serves as the Associate School Director for ACCE-accredited construction management and ABET-accredited construction engineering programs on both Lincoln and Omaha campuses.
-Dr. Grosskopf is also P&T chair for construction programs.
+Dr. Grosskopf formerly served as the Associate School Director for ACCE-accredited construction management and ABET-accredited construction engineering programs on both Lincoln and Omaha campuses.
+Dr. Grosskopf has also served as P&T chair for construction programs.
 Dr. Grosskopf has served on the ASC National Board and has coordinated two ASC Annual International Conferences (2009 and 2011).

-- Professor and Associate Director, Durham School of Architectural Engineering and Construction, University of Nebraska, 2014-present
+- Professor, Durham School of Architectural Engineering and Construction, University of Nebraska, 2014-present

 - Associate Professor, Durham School of Architectural Engineering and Construction, University of Nebraska, 2009-2014